djmgit/scribble_api/README.md

    ```
    If there is no error then, it returns a **ok** status message and saves the new note in database.

+4) ```http://app.accidentally14.hasura-app.io/api/all_notes``` : This endpoint is used to view the id and tiitle of all the
+   notes present for a particular logged in user.
+This endpoint allows only POST request.
+It takes no parameters.
+One has to
+   send only the Authorization token.
+   If there is no error, it returns a **ok** status message and also all the note titles and their respective IDs.